jms-guy/greed/README.md

 - No storing of sensitive personal or financial information, with the exception of Plaid Access Tokens, which are encrypted at rest
 - JWT authentication
 - Integration with financial data aggregator [Plaid](https://plaid.com/)
-- Plaid webhooks, allowing notification of users of updates avilable for their items
+- Plaid webhooks, allowing notification of users of updates available for their items
 - Account-email verification utilizing [SendGrid](https://sendgrid.com/en-us)

 ### CLI Features